-Everything about La Fagotiere Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about La Fagotiere Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone Valley: Links to all Rhone Valley Wine Producer Profiles

 La Fagotiere is an old property in the Southern Rhone Valley.
 It was founded all the way back in 1889.
 Located in the northern part of the Chateauneuf du Pape appellation, La Fagotiere is still owned and managed by the same family today.
 Pascal Chastan, the current owner is the 5th generation of his family to run the domaine.